Covariant multi-galileons and their generalisation: Discussion

 \section{Discussion}

 In this paper, we have shown how gravity may be coupled to multi-galileons \cite{bigal,multigal,solitons} without introducing higher order field equations, and generalised our result, proposing a multi-scalar version of Horndeski's panoptic scalar-tensor theory \cite{horny,dgsz}.
 The actions for these theories are given by equations (\ref{covmgal}) and (\ref{mhorn}) respectively, and both may have interesting applications in multi-field inflation and quintessence scenarios.
+Indeed, the renaissance of Horndeski's single scalar-tensor theory has prompted a scan of generalised single field inflation models \cite{Kob}.
+Already there we see a variety of unexpected observational signatures eg. galileon inflation can give rise to observable 4-point functions even when the 3-point function is small \cite{effinfl}.
+The multi-scalar tensor theory proposed here now opens up the possibility of scanning the properties of generalised multi-field inflation models.

 For the case of two galileons, the covariant theory (\ref{covmgal}) may be particularly relevant in the context of the cosmological constant problem.
 In \cite{bigal} it was shown that certain classes of bigalileon theories can give rise to self-tuning, with the physical spacetime screened from the cosmological constant b y the self-adjusting galileon fields.
 This is not in contradiction to Weinberg's famous no-go theorem \cite{nogo} as Poincar\'e invariance is broken in the galileon sector.
 However, the proposal presented in \cite{bigal} was not entirely satisfactory for the following reason.
 Self-tuning a large cosmological constant represents a considerable deviation from General Relativity.
 Whilst this is desirable on cosmological scales, one requires some mechanism through which deviations are screened in the solar system.
 In the bigalileon theory, this was achieved through the Vainshtein mechanism (see eg. \cite{vainsh}).
 However, if we want to self-tune a large cosmological constant and at the same time exploit Vainshtein screening, one finds that the decoupled bigalileon description breaks down.
 This begs the question, what happens in a covariant completion of these theories when one is no longer forced to work in the decoupling limit?
 The covariant multi-galileon theory will now enable us to address this issue and was one of the original motivations for this work.